tychaney/Peloton-Data-to-Google-Sheets/README.md

 2. A script to automatically produce the Google Sheet (rather than utilizing the copying and pasting of the example found below)

 # General Setup
-The following dependencies are required to run this script properly
+Python3 and the following dependencies are required to run this script properly

 ```bash